Hoboneer/surfraw-tools/README.md

 * `mkelvis`: Generate a single surfraw elvis per invocation.
 Code for completions is also generated inside the output elvis.

+## Features (`mkelvis`)

+* declarative option syntax with access to the shell for some options
+  - the topic variable (`$_`) is available for some options
+  - map surfraw-option values to url parameters
+  - "inline" surfraw-option values to search query keywords
+  - mutate variables in shell case-statements
+* easy-to-generate options, with *types* for different uses (see `Option types` heading)
+* shortcuts to generate common surfraw options: `-result=NUM` and `-language=ISOCODE`
+* allows `*` characters in queries without spewing out contents of directories from globbing
+  - by disabling pathname expansion before calling `w3_url_of_arg`
+* usable, automatically-generated `--local-help` and `-elvi` output
+  - with control over some aspects of formatting
+* readable output elvi with explanatory comments and templates
+* elvi-specific tab-completions (**NOTE: uses WIP surfraw features from my merge request on the main surfraw repo**)

 ## Copyright

 This project is licensed under the Apache License 2.0 (sic) and follows the